PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 Could not connect to 192.168.0.14: 9999
 ```

 Running this script caused a crash with a 600 byte long payload and appeared to confirm my suspicion that this would be a simple overflow due to the instruction pointer (EIP) being overwritten with the value `41414141` or `AAAA`.
+After a few repeats, I could safely assume that the EIP sat at an offset between 500 and 600 bytes off from where the input was stored.

 ![fuzzer overflow](/img/brainpan_fuzzer_overflow.png)